The Morning Fix

 Approach

-Set a rotating mentor schedule pairing vets with new hosts.
+• Rotating mentor schedule: vets with new hosts.

 Impact